taniathanda/plant-disease-classification-cnn/README.md

-# 🌿 Plant Disease Classification using CNN
+# 🌿 Plant Leaf Disease Detection Using Deep Learning

 This project implements a **Convolutional Neural Network (CNN)** using PyTorch to classify plant leaf images into different disease categories.
 The model is trained on the **PlantVillage dataset** and achieves high accuracy through proper data augmentation, normalization, and model tuning.